Quantum Fisher information matrix via its classical counterpart from random measurements: Introduction

 In the quantum natural gradient method, we use the quantum Fisher information matrix (see Definition~\ref{def:QFIM}, not to be confused with the quantum Fisher information; see e.g., \cite{rath2021quantum} where random measurement protocol is considered) as a preconditioner to incorporate geometric information of the parameterized quantum states.
 In practical implementations, it is demanding to obtain the quantum Fisher information matrix (QFIM), and thus in recent works \cite{kolotouros2024randomnatural}, it was proposed to approximate the QFIM by their classical analogs, the classical Fisher information matrix (CFIM) corresponding to the probability amplitudes obtained from the wave function.
 The CFIM depends on the basis used to measure the quantum state, and thus the approximation is basis dependent.

-It was conjectured \cite{kolotouros2025accelerating} that the classical Fisher information matrix averaged over random choice of measurement basis would give the quantum Fisher information matrix, however, previous work \cite{kolotouros2024randomnatural} only provided numerical evidence that this relation might hold.
-The main purpose of this work is to provide a rigorous proof and hence resolve this conjecture, see Theorem~\ref{1}.
-In addition to verifying this conjecture, we further provide concentration results and thus enable quantitative bounds of estimating QFIM using a finite number of measurement bases.
+It was conjectured \cite{kolotouros2025accelerating} that the classical Fisher information matrix averaged over random choice of measurement basis would give the quantum Fisher information matrix, however, previous work \cite{kolotouros2024randomnatural} only provided numerical evidence that this relation might hold. {Albeit stated in somewhat different terminologies, this relation is in fact known in the literature of quantum metrology: The average classical Fisher information matrix is equivalent to the CFIM of covariant measurement, where the latter is known to be exactly half the QFIM} \cites{MasahitoHayashi_1998,PhysRevLett.120.030404}. {This equivalence will be further elaborated in Section} \ref{sec:relation}. {We also provide a direct proof for self-containedness, which also yields slightly stronger statements.
+Moreover, we go beyond expectation results to further provide concentration results, and thus enable quantitative bounds of estimating QFIM using a finite number of measurement bases.}

 The remainder of the paper is organized as follows.
 We will introduce the setup and state the main results in Section~\ref{sec:main}.
 We also provide some numerical experiments validating the concentration bounds.
 The other sections are devoted to the proof of the results.
-The expectation of CFIMs under random measurement basis is analyzed in Section~\ref{sec:mean}, which resolves the conjecture.
-We further quantify the variance of the random CFIMs in Section~\ref{sec:variance} which quantifies the fluctuations.
+Section~\ref{sec:relation} {builds the connection between the expectation of CFIMs under random measurement basis and the CFIM of covariant measurement.} Section~\ref{sec:mean} gives an alternative proof which will be helpful to derive further results.
+We quantify the variance and establish moment estimation of the random CFIMs in Section~\ref{sec:variance} which quantifies the fluctuations.
 In Section~\ref{sec:concentration}, we establish concentration bounds of CFIM around its mean (half the QFIM).
 We summarize by some remarks and future directions in Section~\ref{sec:conclusion}.